Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A cancer is graded using tissue removed during a biopsy.
 A pathologist looks at this tissue under a microscope.
 A pathologist is a doctor who identifies diseases by studying cells and tissues.
-He or she then determines the cancer’s grade.
+He or she then figures out the cancer’s grade.
 Often there is more than one grade within a cancer.
 The two areas that make up the biggest areas of cancer in the biopsy are each given a grade, from 1 to 5.
 Low-grade cancers are more similar to normal tissue.
-High-grade cancers differ from normal tissue in the way cells are organized, and in cell size and shape.
+High-grade cancers differ from normal tissue in the way cells are grouped, and in cell size and shape.
 The higher the grade, the faster the cancer is likely to be growing.
 The pathologist will give a report to your urologist.

 Seen under a microscope, grade 1 or 2 cells are abnormal, but still appear to be organized in rings.
-This may indicate a slow-growing cancer.
+This may mean a slow-growing cancer.

 Grade 3 cells vary more in size and shape.
 Fewer rings are visible.
 These cancer cells may grow more rapidly or still be slow growing.

 Grade 4 and 5 cells form irregular closely packed rings or don’t form rings at all.
 They vary even more in size and shape than lower-grade cells.
-These grades indicate a fast-growing cancer.
+These grades mean a fast-growing cancer.

 The two most common grades found in the tumor are added together to get the Gleason score (or sum), a number between 2 and 10.
-This score helps your urologist figure out the appropriate treatment for your prostate cancer.
+This score helps your urologist figure out the best treatment for your prostate cancer.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |